Outdoor Time, Every Day

 “Nature breeds curiosity, it helps to grow explorers rather than robots.
 It reminds us that we are part of something bigger.
 It grounds us, calms us.” - Ben Palmer-Fry

-Most teachers will tell you from experience what researchers have proved to be true: allowing children to move, have hands-on experiences, and interact with their world encourages curiosity, creativity, and deeper understanding of concepts.
-Sitting at a desk for hours on end memorizing facts and completing worksheets is not only developmentally inappropriate for most students, it does not inspire discovery or innovation.
+Most teachers will tell you from experience what researchers have proven to be true: allowing children to move, have hands-on experiences, and interact with their world encourages curiosity, creativity, and deeper understanding of concepts.
+Sitting at a desk for hours on end memorizing facts and completing worksheets is not only developmentally inappropriate for most students, it does not inspire discovery, innovation, or a love of learning.

 Successfully making these mental and physical adjustments brings joy and builds confidence, which translates to all aspects of a child’s wellbeing.